Dasha Mart Stuns In Insanely Short, Curve-Hugging Dress

 Dress @catwalk_connection ???? • ИЩЕМ НОВОЕ ЖИЛЬЁ. Как многие поняли из сторис мы ищем новое жильё???? . Процесс этот очень непростой и длительный. Во первых нужно найти квартиру , которая понравится , а у меня слишком много пунктов , какая она должна быть. Все квартиры тут сдают на год, и это значит , что мы будем год привязаны к одному месту. Поэтому для меня очень важно выбрать идеальный район. Самое главное для меня это океан ???? . Я слишком долго жила без него и теперь хочу жить максимально близко. Для того, чтобы нам сдали квартиру , нам нужно пройти проверку. Нужно доказать свою платёжеспособность, показать свои доходы и тд. И не факт ещё , что после этой проверки тебя заселят. Затем нужно оплатить депозит,первый и последний месяц аренды????. А в некоторых апартаментах оплату могут просить за полгода вперёд. А ещё нужно выбрать такой комплекс , в котором можно жить с домашними питомцами. Ах да, за собаку нужно будет обязательно заплатить. Не важно чихуахуа???? у тебя или огромный дог???? цена будет одинаковая, обычно от 500 за 1 собаку. Поэтому держать тут животное это очень дорогое удовольствие. Ну и самый главный вопрос это заселяться в квартиру с мебелью???? либо без. Если выбирать апартаменты , то они всегда будут без мебели. В этом есть конечно свои плюсы , можно обустроить себе жильё по своему вкусу. Сейчас у меня очень волнительное время и я постоянно нахожусь в каком то стрессе. С одной стороны я хочу пожить в новом месте , но с другой стороны безумно люблю свой дом , где мы живём долгое время.

-The second photo in the series captured the model with her backside faced toward the camera.
+The second photo in the series captured the model with her backside toward the camera.
 She arched her back and popped her booty out while flaunting her toned thighs.
 Dasha looked over her shoulder with a smile and rested her arm on the concrete railing.
 The third image in the set showed the babe at a more up-close and personal angle.
 She posed in front of a flowerbed that was filled with mulch, and that image gave fans the best view of her accessories.

 Dasha sported a chunky gold necklace and black purse with gold details.
-She styled her long, dark locks with a middle part, and her hair spilled messily over her chest.
-Dasha’s fans have been loving the post so far, and more than 3,000 fans have double-tapped the image while 125-plus left comments.
+She styled her long, dark locks with a middle part, and her hair spilled over her chest.
+Dasha’s fans have been loving the post so far, and more than 3,000 users have double-tapped the image, while 125-plus left comments.

 “Absolutely stunning.
 Dress for success,” one follower complimented with a few flame emoji.

 “Ohh I’m so in Love.
-Shining bright like a diamond babe,” another follower chimed in.
+Shining bright like a diamond babe,” another person chimed in.

 “Ur so beautiful Dasha and those legs!” a third fan complimented with a few flame emoji.

-“Perfection babe you amaze me,” another social media user chimed in.
+“Perfection babe you amaze me,” another social media user said.